Goziechukwu/gozie-django-proj/README.md

 ## Technologies Used

-The website was designed using the following programming languages:
+The website was designed using the following hosting services and programming languages:

 - Django

+- Cloudinary (for external image management)

+- ElephantSQL for the PostgreSQL

 - Python

-- JAVASCRIPT
+- JavaScript

 - HTML5